Balaji-0999/90Days-DevOps-Journey/Day-11/day-11-file-ownership.md

 ## Real-World DevOps Use

-Proper ownership ensures applications, services, containers, and shared directories can securely access the files they need without granting unnecessary privileges..
+Proper ownership ensures applications, services, containers, and shared directories can securely access the files they need without granting unnecessary privileges.